aws-samples/addons-transformer-for-amazon-eks/README.md

 ### Helm chart validation

 This NPM module accepts two kinds of input:
-  - CLI Args as descirbed in the [Commands](README.md#commands) section
+  - CLI Args as described in the [Commands](README.md#commands) section
-  - Input file as descibed in [AddOn Submission](#request-submission-for-onboarding-the-add-on-to-the-program)
+  - Input file as described in [AddOn Submission](#request-submission-for-onboarding-the-add-on-to-the-program)

 The module then performs static validation to attempt to find the following:
   - Finding occurrences of unsupported `.Capabilities`